BCI-Walls: A robust methodology to predict success or failure in brain computer interfaces: Discussion

+So far ICA has only been suggested to determine the SNR but it can also be used to determine the SNR-wall because the minimum $\sigma_{r,\textrm{min}}^2$ and maximum noise variances $\sigma_{r,\textrm{max}}^2$ are readily available in the independent component(s) of the ICA carrying the noise.
+Since the ICA is a well-established standard tool for EEG offline analysis calculating both the SNR and SNR-wall could just be a simple additional step which then allows the robust evaluation of an experiment.

-While EMG contamination has been widely acknowledged and being a problem which needs to be addressed it appears that most BCI studies and reviews \cite{Zhang2021,Kundu2021} stay silent about how they have dealt with EMG interference.
-The first comprehensive literature survey investigating artefact removal \cite{FATOURECHI2007480} finds that most BCI papers do not report whether or not they have considered the presence of EMG (67.6\%) or EOG (53.7\%) artefacts in the brain signals.
+However, it appears that most BCI studies and reviews \cite{Zhang2021,Kundu2021} stay silent about how they have dealt with noise interference.
+The first comprehensive literature survey investigating artefact removal \cite{FATOURECHI2007480} finds that most BCI papers do not report whether or not they have considered the presence of EMG (67.6\%) or EOG (53.7\%) artefacts in brain signals.
 This situation has not improved much ten years later \cite{Craik_2019} where 41\% of the studies did not mention any artefact removal process of EEG and even where artefacts were mentioned 22\% of those studies did not do any cleaning or artefact removal.
-Given the existence of a relevant SNR-wall under both laboratory and everyday conditions it should be imperative to take the relevant SNR-wall seriously to determine if EEG detection is possible at all given the experimental conditions.
+Given that the BCI-walls methodology has been proven to be analytically sound \cite{Tandra2008} and requires only standard EEG recording parameters such as signal- and noise-variances it should be part of a standard process to evaluate whether reliable EEG detection is possible or not.
+Pre-registrations of experimental designs could also specify a BCI-wall test which could then later provide a robust decision point as to whether EEG recordings have been sufficiently high quality to allow the detection of conscious EEG changes or if the data needs to be discarded.

-SNR-wall theory was developed in the field of telecommunications where it is common that a multitude of transmitters create non-stationary background noise \cite{Tani2022,9706147,Gohain2018,Vivekanand2021,Captain2019,Qian2015} and thus making it with increasing number of transmitters impossible, for example, for a mobile phone to communicate with its base station.
-The SNR-wall calculations are able to make hard predictions if a telecommunications system will be able to work as intended or not.
-Similar rigorous assessments should also be introduced to BCI systems so that their success or failure can be predicted and that misinterpretation of scalp recordings can be avoided, in particular misinterpreting non-stationary EMG changes as conscious EEG changes.
+SNR-wall theory was developed in the field of telecommunications \cite{Tandra2008} where it is common that a multitude of transmitters create non-stationary background noise \cite{Tani2022,9706147,Gohain2018,Vivekanand2021,Captain2019,Qian2015} and, for example, making it impossible for a mobile phone to communicate with its base station with an increasing number of transmitters.
+The SNR-wall calculations are able to make strong predictions about the capability of a telecommunications system to work as intended, and similarly this should be also standard practise for BCI systems.